calvinchengyx/dphil_thesis/project_memo/ct_mutation.md

   - RQ1.2.2 `CoxTimeVaryingFitter()` the convergence issue, error message: hessian or gradient contains nan or inf value(s). - fixed
   - so, RQ1 all done so far.

 > RQ1 mutation conclusion: within the same language, content mutation will contribute to longer CT claim lifespan.
-However, this is should be interpret with caution.
+This effect is more sailent in smaller threads than bigger ones.

 ## 20250107 - strategy thinking
 done